perllb/ctg-visium-10x/README.md

 - Needs:
  1. Runfolder (from where it is started)
  2. Samplesheet (with format as specified in ***Samplesheet requirements*** below).
 If not specified, will take `runfolder/CTG_SampleSheet.csv` from runfolder if it exists.
  3. Imagedir.
 If not specified, will take `runfolder/images` from runfolder if it exists.
-   ***Imagedir must contain**:
-      - tif-images for each sample.
-File name must be <Sample_ID>.tif, where Sample_ID correspond to samplesheet `Sample_ID` and slide_area.csv `Lib_ID`.
-      - slide_area.csv.
-See ***Slide Area specification*** below.
+See `Image dir specifications` below.
- 4. Slide files in reference directory: Download from 10x webpage (See `Downloading a Slide File for Local Operation` @https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count) and add to slideref.
-Reference directory is specified in driver (default: /projects/fs1/shared/references/visium/slidefiles/).
-Will check if all reference .gpr needed for all samples are in the slidefile reference directory.
-If not, download as specified.
+ 4. Slide files in reference directory.
+See `Slide file specifications` below.

 ```
 Usage: visium-10x [ -m META_ID ] [ -s SAMPLESHEET ] [ -f IMAGE-DIR ] [ -a SLIDE-REF ] [ -i INDEX-TYPE] [ -b BCL2FASTQ-ARG ] [ -r RESUME ] [ -c CUSTOM-GENOME ]  [ -d DEMUX-OFF ] [ -n DRY-RUN ] [ -h HELP ]